Akansh475/inkscape-extensions/README.md

 These extensions are designed to have good test coverage for python 3.6 and above.

 You must install the program `pytest` in order to run these tests.
-You may run all tests by ommitting any other paramiters or select tests by adding the test filename that you want to run.
+You may run all tests by omitting any other parameters or select tests by adding the test filename that you want to run.

     pytest
     pytest tests/test_my_extension.py